 Bangkok International Dental Hospital (BIDH)

-BIDH is one of Thailand’s newest and largest dentistry centers.
-It is a fully licensed hospital that offers an extensive range of dental treatment services as well as the most advanced dentistry technologies accessible in Thailand.
-The BIDH Dental Implant Center is staffed entirely by overseas board qualified dentists.
+BIDH is one of Thailand’s largest dentistry centers.
+It is a fully licensed specialized dental hospital that offers an extensive range of dental treatment services as well as the most advanced dentistry technologies accessible in Thailand.

-They are one of the few dental clinics in Thailand that offers general anesthetic and sedative options for dental implants, for both single and full-mouth treatments.
-All dental implant cases are handled by qualified implantologists, not general dentists.
+In addition, they are one of the few dental providers in Thailand that offers hospital-level safety for general anesthetic and sedative options for dental implants, for both single and full-mouth treatments.

 Bangkok International Dental Center (BIDC)